Izzie2021/Express-Note-Taker/README.md

 # Note Taker
-This project makes me create a weather dashboard
+This challenge makes me create an application called Note Taker that can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ## User Story
 > AS A small business owner\